jcs090218/JCSUnity/README.md

 # JCSUnity #

-JCSUnity is a component design wise framework.
-There are a tone of reusable components that are already pre-build in this framework.
+JCSUnity is a component driven framework.
+There are a tone of reusable components that are already pre-built.
-Each component works individuslly and minor of them are bind to each others.
+Most component work individuslly, except few of them do not.
 You can combine/attach two components on the same game object and it will make completely different behaviour since the first component works on it own and so do the second component.
 Two of the components works individually will create the brand new behaviour.